Primary Source Collections

 Digital Collections

 A list of the over 200 on-line collections maintained by the Library of Congress.
-You and your students can view maps & photographs; read letters, diaries & newspapers; hear personal accounts of events; listen to sound recordings & watch historic films. learn more
+You and your students can view maps & photographs; read letters, diaries & newspapers;… learn more

 resource URL thumbnail